-Once in the "Committed" state, the gate has reached a stable configuration and has no timers pending nor timeout actions to perform.
-Resources have been activated at both this gate and the corresponding gate at the remote entity.
-Resources will continue to be activated until either the local client indicates a Release command, or the remote gate signals a desire to terminate the resources.
+Once in the "Committed" state, the gate has reached a stable configuration.
+Resources have been activated at the local gates.
+Resources will continue to be activated until either the local client indicates a release command, the DOCSIS Active Timer expires, or the CMS issues a Gate-Delete command.